Boomerang (roller coaster): Design and ride experience

 The Boomerang consists of a single train with seven cars, capable of carrying 28 passengers.
 The ride begins when the train is pulled backwards from the station and up the first lift hill by a catchcar.
 After being released, the train passes through the station, enters a Cobra roll element (referred to as a boomerang by the designers) and then travels through a vertical loop.
 After being pulled up a second lift hill, the train is released to head backwards through each inversion once more, making the total number of inversions per ride six.
 The train slows down as it passes through the station backwards and then comes to a complete stop in the station.
 This coaster model is popular among many amusement parks in the United States, but it has appeared at amusement parks around the world.

 Boomerang coasters have occasionally stalled, often in the Cobra Roll element.
 As a precaution, many Boomerang coasters are built with an access platform just under the Cobra Roll/Boomerang element.

 During the reverse cycle, riders experience a g force of up to 5.2 when the train re-enters the vertical loop at 47 mph.
 In back row of the train – the first to enter the loop – this represents one of the most forceful moments seen in steel rollercoaster design.

 Variant designs

-There are three main design variants based on the Boomerang layout, all of which are produced by Vekoma.
+There are four main design variants based on the Boomerang layout, all of which are produced by Vekoma.